All Products

 View a read-only RDS instance on the Instances page

-1. Log on to the ApsaraDB RDS console.
-In the left-side navigation pane, click Instances.
-In the top navigation bar, select the region in which the read-only RDS instance resides.
+1. Log on to the RDS Management Console.
+In the navigation pane on the left, click Instances.
+In the top navigation bar, select a region.

 2. Find the read-only RDS instance and click the ID of the instance.